KellyNyx/Hades1-Modding-Repo/README.md

-# Hades 1 Playable Characters Mod
+# Hades 1 Extra Playable Characters Mod

 A mod that inteds to add more playable characters with custom movesets and playstyles to Hades 1